/images/resources/tutorials/writing-clients/oauth-assistant/oauth-assistant.jpg

 Revoke Token

-This calls the revoke endpoint to revoke the current token.
-When called the Show Token flow will show No Token.
+This calls the revocation endpoint to revoke the current token.
+After calling this method, the assistant also clears any tokens from the memory, so the Show Token button will show No Token.

 Show ID token